-Greg Hyslop is vice president and general manager of Boeing Research & Technology, the advanced central research and development unit of The Boeing Company.
-Hyslop leads a team of nearly 4,000 employees that provide innovative system solutions and technologies in support of Boeing’s existing programs and products, as well as breakthrough technologies for the creation of new products and business opportunities.
+Dr. Greg Hyslop is vice president and general manager of Boeing Research & Technology, the advanced central research and development unit of The Boeing Company.
+Hyslop leads a team of nearly 4,000 engineers, scientists, technicians and technologists who create and collaborate with R&D partners around the world to provide innovative system solutions and technologies to solve the aerospace industry’s toughest challenges.
+Named to this position in February 2013, Hyslop has oversight of operations at five research centers in the U.S. including Alabama, California, Missouri, South Carolina and Washington, as well as six research centers in Australia, Brazil, China, Europe, India and Russia.

-Before being named to this role in February 2013, Hyslop served as vice president and general manager of Boeing Strategic Missile & Defense Systems (SM&DS) since March 2009.
-SM&DS provides integrated solutions for missile defense, strategic missile systems and is involved in developing several directed energy technologies and systems.
+Prior to his BR&T role, Hyslop served as vice president and general manager of Boeing Strategic Missile & Defense Systems (SM&DS) for four years.
+He led the SM&DS team to deliver integrated solutions for missile defense, strategic missile systems as well as several directed energy technologies and systems.

-Hyslop received his Bachelor of Science degree in electrical engineering from the University of Nebraska, a Master of Science degree in mathematics from the University of Nebraska, and his Doctor of Science degree in systems science and mathematics from Washington University in St. Louis, where he also served as an adjunct professor.
+Hyslop has a Bachelor of Science degree in electrical engineering from the University of Nebraska, a Master of Science degree in mathematics from the University of Nebraska, and a Doctor of Science degree in systems science and mathematics from Washington University in St. Louis, where he also served as an adjunct professor.